devJSQ/shopping-cart-project/README.md

      * Create an instance of the `ShoppingCart` class.
      * Add the product to the cart using the `addProduct` method.
      * Display the contents of the cart using the `displayProducts` method.
-     * Calculate and print the total price using the `calculatetotalPrice`.
+     * Calculate and print the total price using the `calculateTotalPrice`.
      * Remove a product from the cart using the `removeProduct` method.
      * Display the updated cart contents.